Ptriantafyll/Rating-Extension/README.md

 ![Extension start page](screenshots/chromestartpage.png)

 You are asked to give a rating from 1-5 for the website you are currently on.
 After clicking a star a rating is stored on a MongoDB Atlas cluster.
+No information is stored for the users, instead the users are kept in the MongoDB Atlas cluster with a random generated ID.

 The extension send a request to the backend when a tab is selected.
 The backend responds with the prediction of the rating a user would give to the urls of the website based on their content (rating 1-5, 1 means the user would probably not be interested in the content, 5 means the user would probably be interested in the content of the url).
 When hovering over a url you can see the prediction number as stars.